Scientists smash efficiency record for solar panel windows

 The project is currently at a Technology Readiness Level (TRL) of between five and six, meaning it is between the proof-of-concept and prototype stages.

-The team behind the discovery is currently in discussions with industry partners in order to scale up production of the see-through solar panels and make them available for future construction projects.
+The team behind the discovery is currently in discussions with industry partners to scale up production of the see-through solar panels and make them available for future construction projects.

 “There are still research improvements to be made but importantly, we know where the challenges lie and have a clear strategy for overcoming them,” said Professor Madsen.
 “We can scale up what we have, but we need business partners.”